geodezyx.utils package

 geodezyx.utils.dict_utils.dic_key_for_vals_list_finder(dic_in, value_in)

-E.g. if value_in = val2b then the function returns key2
+Example: if value_in = val2b, the function returns key2.

 geodezyx.utils.dict_utils.dicts_merge(*dict_args)

-WARN : first values will be erased if the same key is present in following dicts !!!
+First values will be erased if the same key is present in following dictionaries.
+Later dictionaries override earlier ones.

 geodezyx.utils.dict_utils.dicts_of_list_merge(*dict_args)